Search for Dark Matter Induced Airglow in Planetary Atmospheres: Additional Cross Section Details and Results

-Figure~\ref{fig:spin_dependent} shows our SD DM-neutron scattering limits for the gas and ice giants, as well as a projection for a benchmark (10 Jupiter mass and 1 Jupiter radius) local Super-Jupiter (see main text for more details on the benchmark).
-We incorporate direct detection constraints from LZ~\cite{LZ:2022ufs} and XENON-1T~\cite{XENON:2019zpr}.
+{The left panel of Fig.}~\ref{fig:spin_dependent} shows our SD DM-neutron scattering limits for the gas and ice giants, as well as a projection for a benchmark (10 Jupiter mass and 1 Jupiter radius) local Super-Jupiter (see main text for more details on the benchmark).
+We incorporate direct detection constraints from CDMSlite~\cite{SuperCDMS:2018gro}, CRESST-III~\cite{CRESST:2022dtl}, and XENONnT~\cite{XENON:2023cxc}.
 The H$_3^+$ constraints are recast from Ref.~\cite{Blanco:2023qgi}.
-In this figure, no evaporation is included due to its model dependence~\cite{Acevedo:2023owd}, and all the DM annihilation products are assumed to be deposited into the planetary atmospheres; we investigate model-specific results in a companion paper~\cite{BlancoLeaneMooreTong}.
+In this figure, no evaporation is included due to its model dependence~\cite{Acevedo:2023owd}, and all the DM annihilation products are assumed to be deposited into the planetary atmospheres; we investigate model-specific results in a companion paper~\cite{Blanco:2025wpo}.

 For DM-proton scattering constraints, see Fig.~\ref{fig:H2_LW} of the main text.
 The location and depth of the sensitivity trough differs between proton and neutron spin-dependent cross sections; proton scattering primarily involves hydrogen and nitrogen, while neutron scattering involves ${}^3$He and nitrogen.